Siberian flying squirrel: Diet

+Its diet consists of leaves, seeds, cones, buds, sprouts, nuts and berries.

 Reproduction

 They mate early in the spring.
 In southern Finland the first mating season begins in late March, with a second mating season occurring in April.
 After a gestation period of five weeks, the female gives birth to a litter of usually two or three young, each weighing about 5 grams.
-They preferentially build their nest in holes made by woodpeckers, but they may also nest in birdhouses if the size of the entrance is appropriate.
-The nest consists of a pile of soft materials (preferably soft beard lichen) into which the squirrel burrows.
-They can live up to about five years.